 Color Temperature: This is a measure of how yellow or blue a light is.
 Check out our comprehensive guide to LED color temperature here.
+You might wonder what color temperature is best for garages?
 In garages, you'll typically want clean white lighting of over 4000K.

 Find how many lumens you need

 Calculating how many lumens you need in your garage space is a straight-forward process, completed in just a few steps.

 All you need to do is:

 - Measure the square footage of your garage - simply multiply the width of your space by the length, (e.g. a garage that’s 18 feet wide by 20 feet deep will have a square footage of 360sq ft)

 - Decide on the level of illumination (brightness) you need — your foot candle.
 Now there’s no exact science here, as it will depend on a number of factors, including what color your garage walls are and whether you’re using your space as a workshop or just as storage.
 If you’re going to be doing any high detail work, like model making, in your garage then we recommend a high foot candle: somewhere in the region of 120-210 fc.
 For less detailed workshopping, 55-110 fc will suffice.
 Even if you’re only using your garage to store your car and a few other boxes, we’d recommend at least a fc of 75 — that way, you’ll always have enough light to do whatever you need to do.